Lisilin87/arkui/README.md

 # Reviewer sCpG

+## General Response

+We sincerely thank the reviewers for their insightful feedback and constructive suggestions.
+Below we provide a point-by-point response to the comments, incorporating revisions to enhance clarity and completeness.

-## Weakness 1 instruction quality
+## Weakness 1 Instruction Quality (GPT-3.5 Generation vs Human Instructions)

+*Reviewer's concern*: Potential mismatch between GPT-3.5-generated instructions and real human instructions.

+### Response:

 We sincerely thank the reviewers for their valuable comments.
 Regarding the choice of instruction generation methods, we conducted extensive comparative experiments.
 Specifically, **we tested various large language models, including ChatGPT-3.5, GPT-4, and Qwen-72B, and also included manually written instructions as a baseline**.
 The results demonstrate that ChatGPT-3.5 offers the best overall performance in terms of **generation quality** (as shown in the appendix with typical smart home commands such as "Turn on the light in the living room"), **efficiency, and cost-effectiveness**.
 It is worth noting that **manually written instructions often suffer from semantic ambiguity in practical testing**, which is one of the key reasons we ultimately selected ChatGPT-3.5 as the primary generation tool.

-## Weakness 2 experimental supplement
+## Weakness 2 Model Coverage (Missing Reasoning Models)

+*Reviewer's concern*: Absence of evaluation on newer reasoning models (O1, O3, DeepSeek-R1, QWQ-32B).

+### Response:

 We sincerely appreciate the reviewer’s recognition of our research objectives. **It is important to clarify that during the time this study was conducted, models such as O1, O3, R1, and QWQ had not yet been officially released**.
 Following your suggestion, we have promptly conducted supplementary tests on these newly released models and updated the relevant sections of the paper with the detailed results.
 However, due to time constraints and the lack of batch API support for DeepSeek, as well as the relatively slow inference speed of QWQ-32B, we are currently unable to provide the full evaluation results for the DeepSeek and QWQ models.
-Nevertheless, **our preliminary experiments indicate that the findings are consistent with the conclusions presented in our paper**.

 | Model         | VS SUCC | VS F1  | IS SUCC | IS F1  | VM SUCC | VM F1  | IM SUCC | IM F1  | MM SUCC | MM F1  | ALL SUCC | ALL F1 |
 |---------------|---------|--------|---------|--------|---------|--------|---------|--------|---------|--------|----------|--------|